devzgabriel/lupi/README.md

 - **Ready-to-use Hook**: Lupi has a ready-to-use hook that you can use to create a store in your React components.
 - **Type-safe**: Lupi is written in TypeScript, so you can be sure that your store is type-safe.
 - **Persistency**: Lupi can persist your store in the browser's local storage automatically if you provide a `storageKey` option.
-- **Security**: If you provide a `secret` string, Lupi will encrypt your store before saving it to the local storage.
+- **Security**: If you provide a `encryptKey` string, Lupi will encrypt your store before saving it to the local storage.

 ## WIP Features